Apple’s iOS 14.4 update could have a tremendous impact on your iPhone 8 or iPhone 8 Plus’ performance.

 That said, if you do run into an issue with the software, there’s a very good chance you’ll be able to solve the problem on your own.

 We’ve released a list of fixes for the most common iOS 14 problems and it’s a great place to start if you don’t have an encyclopedia of remedies stored inside your head.

 If your iPhone 8’s battery life takes a major hit after the move to iOS 14, we have a list of tips that should help you improve battery life going forward.

 And if you’re running into bad performance (lag, slow download speeds, etc), have a look at our guide to fixing bad iOS 14 performance.

-iOS 14.0.1 Downgrade Open
+iOS 14.3 Downgrade Closed